-The route is generally easy, except for some stretches of the descent from the Monte di Valmontagnana towards San Vittore Terme, along the steep and challenging Cagliostro path, to be avoided in case of rain or wet ground, and not advisable for inexperienced hikers.
-For this reason an easy variant is proposed, indicated in green on the map.
+The route is generally easy, if you follow the suggested route.
+If, on the other hand, you opt for the higher, more panoramic variant, there are some steep and challenging stretches along the descent from Monte di Valmontagnana towards San Vittore Terme, along the Cagliostro path.
+This variant is definitely to be avoided in case of wet ground, and is only recommended to experienced hikers.

 You cross Fabriano to the north-east, following, in sequence, Viale Campo Sportivo,